 Unwilling to gamble everything on one throw of the dice, the king had preparations in hand to allow for his army to withdraw right up to the moment of engagement, should things develop to the advantage of the English.
 The thickly wooded countryside to his rear would have given his foot soldiers ample cover, and prevented the English horse giving chase.

 On Sunday 23 June 1314, Edward’s army faced the Scots for the first time.
-There are arguments that exist to this day as to whether the battle should have even taken place.
+There are arguments that exist to this day as to whether the Battle of Bannockburn should have even taken place.
 Stirling Castle was as good as relieved and it made no sense to be drawn into attacking the well-defended Scottish position.

 But again, as at the Battle of Stirling Bridge 17 year’s prior, the English argued amongst themselves as to the best way to proceed.
 Edward II was not the strong leader that his father had been and this weakness was one of the biggest contributing factors to the ensuing chaos.